massimopizzol/moutreach/_posts/2017-02-01-reporting-LCA-results-part-I.markdown

 layout: post
 title:  "How to structure a LCA report"
 tags: [scientific writing, life cycle assessment]
-excerpt: A post for LCA practitioners with communication issues.
+excerpt: A post for LCA practitioners with communication issues
 ---